romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 ### Don't let your ego get in the way

 It is most likely the hardest part of a code review.
 Personally, it took me some time.
-When I started to code professionally, to understand that code reviews are about code, not people.
+When I started to code professionally, I needed to understand that code reviews are about code, not people.

-After realizing it, it was easier to be in the right mindset to reply to feedbacks given on my pull requests.
+After realizing that, it was easier to be in the right mindset to reply to feedbacks given on my pull requests.
 Not needing to be on the defensive and instead welcoming it as a way to improve my code.

 However, it doesn't mean that we have to accept 100% of a code review feedbacks.
 After all, we are all opinionated.